gongchangco/uipath-rpav1-study-guide/TheStudyGuide/README.md

 #### Locals Panel

 #### Call Stack Panel
+* The Call Stack panel displays the next activity to be executed and its parent containers when the project is paused in debugging
+* The panel is displayed during execution in debug mode and it gets populated after using Step Into, Break, Slow Step, or after the execution was paused because an error or a breakpoint was encountered

 #### Breakpoints Panel
 * Breakpoints are used to purposely pause the debugging process on an activity which may trigger execution issues